manas102/Movie_web_app/README.md

-# Node.js Loginapp
+# Movie WebApp

-This is a user login and registration app using Node.js, Express, Passport and Mongoose.
-It is part of the YouTube series [here](https://www.youtube.com/watch?v=Z1ktxiqyiLA)
+This is a movie WebApp app using NodeJs, Express, Mongoose and Passport.

 ### Version
 1.1.0

 ### Usage
+It needs to have the server video on public/videos file with same name as the database entry.

 ### Installation

-Loginapp requires [Node.js](https://nodejs.org/) v4+ to run.
+It requires nodeJs installed to run

 ```sh
 $ npm install